 In June 2009, the FASB issued new guidance relating to the transfer of financial assets.
 The new guidance requires entities to provide more information regarding sales of securitized financial assets and similar transactions, particularly if the entity has continuing exposure to the risks related to transferred financial assets.
 It also eliminates the concept of a "qualifying special-purpose entity," changes the requirements for derecognizing financial assets and requires additional disclosures.
 The new guidance becomes effective for annual reporting periods beginning after November 15, 2009.
-This guidance is effective for the Company for the year ending December 31, 2010.
-The adoption of the guidance did not have a material effect on the Company's results of operations, financial position and cash flows.
+Based on the Company's analysis, the Company currently does not anticipate that the new guidance will have a material effect on the Company's results of operations and financial position or cash flows.

-In June 2009, the FASB issued new guidance to improve financial reporting by enterprises involved with variable interest entities (VIEs).
-The new guidance modifies the approach for determining the primary beneficiary of a VIE.
+In June 2009, the FASB issued new guidance to improve financial reporting by enterprises involved with variable interest entities (VIE).
+The new guidance modifies the approach for determining the primary beneficiary of a variable interest entity ("VIE").
 Under the modified approach, an enterprise is required to make a qualitative assessment whether it has (1) the power to direct the activities of the VIE that most significantly impact the entity's economic performance and (2) the obligation to absorb losses of the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
 If an enterprise has both of these characteristics, the enterprise is considered the primary beneficiary and must consolidate the VIE.
 The new guidance becomes effective for annual reporting periods beginning after November 15, 2009.
-This guidance is effective for the Company for the year ending December 31, 2010.
-Based on the Company's analysis, the adoption of the new guidance did not result in the identification of additional VIEs where the Company is the primary beneficiary.
+Based on the Company's analysis, the Company currently does not anticipate that the new guidance will have a material effect on the Company's results of operations and financial position or cash flows.